obsidian-tasks-group/obsidian-tasks/docsv2/queries/filters.md

 > - a task with `[ ]` used to count as `not done`
 > - any other character than space used to count as `done`
 >
 > The new behaviour is more flexible and was required to introduce support for in-progress and cancelled tasks.
 If the original behaviour is preferred, you can change the status types of every symbol except `space` to `DONE`.
-See [How to set up your custom statuses]({{ site.baseurl }}{% link how-to/set-up-custom-statuses.md %}).
+See [[how-to/set-up-custom-statuses|How to set up your custom statuses]].

 ### Status Name